opensrp/opensrp-client-native-form/README.md

 ```
 The above relevance example shows a multiple select checkbox example and its used in the sample demo app for the CHW_Phone_Number widget.

+ ### Checkbox Exclusive field
-The checkbox implementation also introduces a new field `exclusive` in which you specify and array of any checkbox key(s) which if selected excludes/clears all other entries.
+The checkbox implementation also introduces a new field `exclusive` in which you specify the option `exclusive: true` any checkbox option which if selected excludes/clears all other entries.
-e.g. in the above example the excluive key is passed an array with `"none"` as the only value, thus selecting None on the multi checkbox clears or excludes all others.
+e.g. in the above example the exclusive key is set for the option with key `"none"` , thus selecting None on the multi checkbox clears or excludes all others.

 6. More input field types: